Regenerative Medicine in Kansas City

 Aside from cost, there are a few key differences between traditional treatments and regenerative medicine in Kansas City, including how it works, the risks involved, and how patients feel afterwards.

-Traditional methods like surgery exist to replace or remove a patient’s damaged tissue altogether.
+Traditional methods like surgery exist to replace or remove a patient’s damaged or diseased tissue altogether.
 Physical therapy or pharmaceuticals may also be prescribed to treat other disease models or injuries.

-At Motus Biologics, we utilize treatments using either the patient’s own stem cells or platelet-rich plasma (PRP) from the patient’s blood to stimulate the regrowth of tissues.
+At Motus Biologics, we utilize treatments using the patient’s own stem cells and/or platelet-rich plasma (PRP) from the patient’s blood to stimulate the regrowth of tissues.
 The body is much more likely to accept its own live cells without adverse reactions, which leads to more efficient and effective healing.

 Whether we are using PRP or stem cells to treat a patient, Motus Biologic’s method of practicing regenerative medicine in Kansas City can be broken down into five main steps:

 Teaching patients about how regenerative medicine in Kansas City works is one of the cornerstones of our practice.
 When a patient first visits Motus Bio, we break down the process step by step, specific to their condition, with recommendations on any other steps they can take on their own to help speed up the process of healing during the treatment process.